CNSR SCI 111 — FINANCIAL LIFE SKILLS

 3 credits.

-This course prepares students to help assess and prevent household financial problems and improve financial security.
-Based on the context of vulnerable households, financial services and public policy, this course focuses on skills related to managing cash flow, credit and debt, saving for emergencies and long-term goals.
+Learn how to assess and prevent household financial problems and improve financial security.
+Based on the context of vulnerable households, financial services and public policy, focus on skills related to managing cash flow, credit and debt, saving for emergencies and long-term goals.

 CNSR SCI 355 — FINANCIAL COACHING